Market Analysts see The Walt Disney Company [DIS] gaining to $120. Time to buy?

 How has DIS stock performed recently?

-The Walt Disney Company [DIS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.57.
-With this latest performance, DIS shares dropped by -2.35% in over the last four-week period, additionally sinking by -8.50% over the last 6 months – not to mention a drop of -32.45% in the past year of trading.
+The Walt Disney Company [DIS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.08.
+With this latest performance, DIS shares gained by 7.64% in over the last four-week period, additionally sinking by -6.06% over the last 6 months – not to mention a drop of -38.94% in the past year of trading.

 The Walt Disney Company [DIS]: Deeper insight into the fundamentals